jschildgen/reveal.js-poll-plugin/README.md

 - script.js Javascript logic for the mobile web site
 - poll.css Stylesheet for reveal.js
 - poll.js reveal.js Plugin
-- proxy.php PHP script that runs on the presenter machine to forward API calls to the server
 - api/index.php PHP script that handles API requests (start/stop poll, respond, ...)
 - api/poll.db SQLite database that stores the questions, answers and responses